 Koki Okumura

-In August 2026, I will join the Department of Economics at The Chinese University of Hong Kong as an Assistant Professor.
+In August 2026, I will join the Department of Economics at the Chinese University of Hong Kong as an Assistant Professor.

 My research interests are in macroeconomics, economic growth, and firm dynamics.